mvivek-dev/study-planner/README.md

 # Study Tracker - Standalone Version

-A standalone web application to monitor your daily study time, plan your day, view weekly reports, and use a Pomodoro timer. **No Node.js or build tools required!**
+A standalone web application to monitor your daily study time, plan your day, view weekly reports, and use a Pomodoro timer.
+No Node.js or build tools required!

 ## Features

-- 🍅 **Pomodoro Timer**: Focus timer with customizable work/break durations
+- 🍅 Pomodoro Timer: Focus timer with customizable work/break durations
-- 📊 **Daily Study Tracker**: Log and monitor your daily study sessions
+- 📊 Daily Study Tracker: Log and monitor your daily study sessions
-- 📝 **Daily Planning**: Plan your day with tasks and time estimates
+- 📝 Daily Planning: Plan your day with tasks and time estimates
-- 📈 **Weekly Report**: View statistics and visualizations of your study habits
+- 📈 Weekly Report: View statistics and visualizations of your study habits

 ## Getting Started